 Within the first twenty minutes of The Legend Of Tarzan, my thought’s could be summarised with the phrase ‘chop, chop.’
 That’s British for ‘hurry up’, ‘move along’, ‘come on!’ etc. The pace was slow and I was eager for the fun jungle action to begin.

-The good news is, things did kind of start to happen, though certainly not soon enough.
+Things did eventually start to happen, though certainly not soon enough.
 The scene when Tarzan faces off with the massive gorilla is my favourite, thanks to the action, camera work and Alexander Skarsgård’s convincing physicality.
 Overall though, the movie proved quite dull and with very little that delighted.
 The general structure of the story felt odd and I found myself wanting to see more of the young Tarzan’s experiences – because surely it was more interesting than what I was watching.

-For those who may be undecided about whether to bother with The Legend Of Tarzan, I say, watch it to appreciate Skarsgård’s physical achievements (maybe), for some nice footage of Africa (perhaps) or for human / gorilla fight action (the best part).
+For those who may be undecided about whether to bother with The Legend Of Tarzan, I say give it a chance to appreciate Skarsgård’s physical achievements (maybe), for some nice footage of Africa (perhaps) or for human / gorilla fight action (the best part).
 However, you probably have to go elsewhere for a truly satisfying retelling of writer Edgar Rice Burroughs’s classic story.
-Especially since the experience of this movie left me and many others wanting.
+Especially since the experience of this movie left myself and I’m sure many others wanting.

 Happy Film Loving

 2 thoughts on “THE LEGEND OF TARZAN (2016): The Thing I Liked…”